Galiceno ~ Sergeant Reckless w/ Collectible Trading Cards

 [Photo: Sgt Reckless with her unit in Korea.
 The unit gained fame for their beloved equine by famously challenging Thoroughbred Native Dancer to a match race there, which they named the "Paddy Derby."
 Native Dancer's owners never responded, but the American public did, and this attention helped secure Reckless a new home in the US after the war.]

 Breyer's portrait model is made on the Galiceno mold, which maintains its horse proportions while being short in stature, like Reckless.
 It bears her blaze and three socks.
 She is a pretty, dark sorrel with highlights in her mane.
 While this model had been released once before, this re-release, which still wears Reckless's special blanket and awards, also comes with 6 collectible trading cards.
-Only 5000 will be produced of this special re-release.
+Breyer's portrait of Sgt Reckless was retired in 2019.